Chocolate Icebox Cookies

 How do you cut icebox cookies?

-If the dough is chilled enough, then slicing with a knife will be easy.
+If the dough is chilled enough, then slicing with a sharp knife will be easy.
 You can also use dental floss, wrapped around the dough log, and slice through.

 chocolate icebox cookies and a coffee cup